nais/cli/README.md

 a [Protected & time-limited](https://doc.nais.io/persistence/kafka/#accessing-topics-from-an-application-on-legacy-infrastructure) `aivenApplication`
 in your specified namespace.

-This will give access to personal but time limited credential.
+This command will give access to personal but time limited credential.
 These credentials can be used to debug an Aiven hosted kafka topic.
-The `aiven get` command extracts the fresh credentials and puts them in `current` folder.
+The `aiven get` command extracts the fresh credentials and puts them in `tmp` folder.
 The created `aivenApplication` has a default for `expireAt` (days-to-live) and will be set to 1 day.

 To gain access be sure to update